adescalzo/code-project-src/documentation/rac/2025/2025-08-12_ai_ml_use_record_types_for_dtos_in_c__-_by_kanaiya_katarmal.md

 title: Use Record Types for DTOs in C# - by Kanaiya Katarmal
 source: https://newsletter.kanaiyakatarmal.com/p/use-record-types-for-dtos-in-c
 date_published: 2025-08-12T04:30:15.000Z
-date_captured: 2025-08-27T10:51:27.918Z
+date_captured: 2025-09-09T14:57:49.177Z
 domain: newsletter.kanaiyakatarmal.com
 author: Kanaiya Katarmal
 category: ai_ml
-technologies: [C# 9, .NET, APIs, Services, Databases]
+technologies: [C# 9, .NET]
 programming_languages: [C#]
-tags: [csharp, dto, records, immutability, data-transfer, dotnet, csharp-9, value-equality, code-quality]
+tags: [csharp, records, dtos, immutability, data-transfer, dotnet, csharp-9, value-equality, code-quality, best-practices]
-key_concepts: [Data Transfer Objects (DTOs), Record Types, Immutability, Value-Based Equality, Boilerplate Reduction, Reference Types, Positional Parameters, Init Accessors]
+key_concepts: [Data Transfer Objects (DTOs), Record types, Immutability, Value-based equality, Boilerplate reduction, Positional parameters, Reference types, init-only setters]
 code_examples: false
 difficulty_level: intermediate
 summary: |
-  [This article advocates for the use of C# record types as an improved solution for Data Transfer Objects (DTOs) compared to traditional classes.
-It highlights records' key advantages, including inherent immutability, automatic value-based equality, and a concise syntax that reduces boilerplate code.
-The author demonstrates both positional and named property record declarations, explaining how they contribute to safer and cleaner data models by preventing accidental modifications.
-While promoting records for most DTO scenarios, the article also provides guidance on when traditional classes might still be more appropriate, such as when mutability is a strict requirement or when working with older C# versions.]
+  This article advocates for using C# record types as Data Transfer Objects (DTOs) to simplify data transfer in modern C# development.
+It explains how records offer significant advantages over traditional classes by providing immutability by default and automatic value-based equality, thereby reducing boilerplate code.
+The post illustrates both positional and named property syntax for records and discusses scenarios where they are most beneficial.
+It also outlines situations where records might not be the ideal choice, such as when mutability is required or when working with older C# versions.
+Ultimately, records are presented as a cleaner, safer, and more concise solution for defining DTOs, especially from C# 9 onwards.
 ---
 ```